stefanfilm/regextutorial/EnforcePasswordRegexTutorial.md

 Character classes, enclosed in square brackets [], match any single character contained within them.
 For instance, [A-Za-z0-9] matches any uppercase letter, lowercase letter, or digit.

 ### The OR Operator
+There is no OR operator in this regex.
+When an alternative operator is used in a regex, it enables matching any character that fits either of the specified patterns.
+If a user inputs characters that match either of the options separated by the alternative operator, the result will be the union of the matcehs from both patterns.

 ### Flags
+A flag in a regular expression is denoted by characters placed between two slashes.
+Flags are optional and can be appended at the end of the pattern.
+In this regex, no flags are used.

 ### Character Escapes
+These are referred to as literals.
+To use a special character as a literal, prefix it with a backslash.

 ## Author
+Stefan Wanigatunga is a junior software developer from Los Angeles, CA. Stefan is also a filmmaker with an MFA from Univeristy of California, Los Angeles.
+Stefan is enrolled in the University of California, Berkeley Software Coding Bootcamp. https://www.github.com/stefanfilm